 A short journey into the lap of Annapurna and Dhaulagiri massif is Ghorepani- Ghandruk Trek.

 This Ghorepani- Ghandruk trail is blessed with diverse vegetation, culture, and religion.
-In spite of all this diversity people live together sharing a common bond of love and help.
+Despite all this diversity people live together sharing a common bond of love and help.
 Rich in flora and fauna the trail of Ghorepani- Ghandruk is one of the most visited areas by indoor and outdoor trekkers.

 Due to its easy-going to the low altitude, Ghorepani-Ghandruk Trek can be done by any age group and gender.
 Starting from beginners to senior citizens Ghorepani- Ghandruk is the choice for all trekkers who lack time and stamina to explore the Annapurna region of Nepal.

 Trekking from a small town known as Nayapul, the journey will lead us further crossing by suspension bridge upon Modi Khola (river) into the village of Hile.
 The lowland is covered with terraced farmland and the typical rural life of Nepal until we reach Tikhedhuga (1540m) for an overnight stay.

 Further crossing by a stream through a suspension bridge, one can experience their fitness level when we pass by 3400 steps into Ulleri.
-This will be a magnificent trail to view the lowland, green hills, and the Himalayas.
-As the trail then will lead us toward lush green vegetation into the wood of rhododendron.
+This will be a magnificent trail to view the lowlands, green hills, and the Himalayas.
+The trail then will lead us toward lush green vegetation into the wood of rhododendrons.

 Trekking during the spring season will bless us with the beauty of this forest, when the rhododendron flowers bloom all around, making the trail a real paradise in the Annapurna region.

-Almost 6 hours of the journey will take us to Ghorepani, a popular hill station for trekkers with massif views of large ranges of Annapurna and Dhaulagiri Himalayan range.
+Almost 6 hours of the journey will take us to Ghorepani, a popular hill station for trekkers with massif views of large ranges of Annapurna and Dhaulagiri Himalayan ranges.
 This includes Mt.
 Annapurna, Mt.
 Dhaulagiri, Mt.
 Nilgiri, Mt.
 Fishtail, Hiunchuli, Tukuche Peak, Barasikha, Gangapurna, and many more.

 Apart from all these Himalayas Mt.
 Annapurna (8091m) and Mt.
 Dhaulagiri (8167m) are two popular 8000m+ Himalayas.
 Far through the lane between the hills there flows the Kaligandaki River a very popular river carrying religious importance both for Hindu and Buddhist followers.